Oil and gas have boomed in New Mexico. Its schools are contending with pollution’s effects

 In the years since, residents of areas where exploration is heavy have lobbied for legislation prohibiting gas operations within a mile of schools, regardless of land status.
 That bill died in committee during the most recent session of the New Mexico legislature.

 Advocates have also sued the state over an alleged lack of pollution controls.
-That suit is currently pending in state court.
+That lawsuit is currently pending in state court.

 AP journalist Sharon Lurye contributed to this report from New Orleans.